circleference/QuizUpRemake/README.md

 # News

-May 28 2023 - The latest TurboWarp 1.7.1 update allows dozens of new possibilities, such as network connection, easier encryption, text to numbers for cloud engines, and other stuff!
-So expect faster updates for QuizUpRemake!

 May 29 2023 - i just made a big oopsie in v2.8.9-alpha dont mind me uwu

 June 28 2023 - the packaged version doesnt even work lol. also i hope i didnt accidentally type "turbowarp version 1.8.2" when the latest is 1.8.1